spatie/laravel-honeypot/README.md

 `@honeypot` will add two fields: `my_name` and `my_time` (you can change the names in the config file).

 Next, you must use the `Spatie\Honeypot\ProtectAgainstSpam` middleware the route that handles the form submission.
 This middleware will intercept any request that submits a non empty value for the key named `my_name`.
-If will also intercept the request if it is submitted faster than the encrypted timestamp that the package generated in `my_time`.
+It will also intercept the request if it is submitted faster than the encrypted timestamp that the package generated in `my_time`.

 ```php
 use App\Http\Controllers\ContactFormSubmissionController;